aayushrathor/starredrep/README.md

 ## C++

+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
 - [hyprwm/Hyprland](https://github.com/hyprwm/Hyprland) - Hyprland is a highly customizable dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
 - [JoseExposito/touchegg](https://github.com/JoseExposito/touchegg) - Linux multi-touch gesture recognizer